Here are some answers to frequently asked questions about System Health.

 - Learn about exception files and how to enable or disable them on the ExtraHop appliance.

-- Learn about support packs and how to upload and apply them on the ExtraHop appliance.
+- Learn about support scripts and how to upload and run them on the ExtraHop appliance.

 You can also view the following resources to learn more about system health: